IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggbetweenstats1-1.png" width="100%" />

-Number of other arguments can be specified to make this plot even more informative and, additionally, this function returns a `ggplot2` object and thus any of the graphics layers can be further modified:
+A number of other arguments can be specified to make this plot even more informative or change some of the default options.
+Additionally, this function returns a `ggplot2` object and thus any of the graphics layers can be further modified:

 ``` r
 library(ggplot2)